-Colonie Central High School is a four year public school accredited by the University of the State of New York with 1,535 students and 164 staff members.
-In 2019, 345 students graduated, of which 324 went on to pursue higher education.
+Colonie Central High School is a four-year public school accredited by the University of the State of New York with 1,537 students and 144staff members.
+In 2020, 367 students graduated, of which 326 went on to pursue higher education.
 Colonie Central is a comprehensive school that offers a wide variety of courses to prepare students to meet the demands of college level academic work, as well as a focus on career ready pathways.

 - CEEB CODE: 330055

 - Downloadable Class Profile File – 2020

 Honors courses are available in grades 9-10.
 Advanced Placement courses begin in grade 11 with AP Language or AP Literature and Composition.
 Students may further their AP coursework as seniors with AP Literature and Composition or AP Language and Composition or choose to take classes in conjunction with SUNY-Albany for college credit.

 Cooperative college credit courses in French and Spanish are available through SUNY-Albany.
 Introductory college classes in Italian are also available to students in conjunction with Hudson Valley Community College.